gaehlerm/SoftwareEngineering/README.md

 There is a market for food and further down the road there is a store selling electronics.
 Each kind of store has its own domain.
 If you find a market store selling apples, chances are high that the next store sells apples as well.
 It is just normal that similar things align together.
 The same holds for code.
 Functions are bundled together by their functionality, as are classes.
 This makes them easier to find if you search for some specific functionality.
 At the same time, they should also have the same level of abstraction.
 The main function, for example, consists only of a few high-level function calls.
 No string manipulations or other low-level stuff.
 These low-level functions are buried somewhere in a deeper level of abstraction.

+Also bugs tend to cluster inside your code.
+Did you find a bug in some very complicated part of the code?
+Chances are you will find more bugs in the same area of the code.

 Once you start thinking about this rule, you will automatically structure your code in a much better way.
 It becomes so much tidier.
 It will feel more natural and it doesn’t need too much work to make it better.
+And you will find your bugs faster as you check the complex parts of the code earlier on.

 ## Requirements
 // Does this go into the physical laws of code?